goschtl/zope/zope_secrets/trunk/source/startup.rst

   simple ``App.FactoryDispatcher.Product`` wrapper if persistent product installation has not taken place.
-* Create an instance of the factory dispatcher on the fly, passing in the product descriptor and the parent object (i.e. the continer).
+* Create an instance of the factory dispatcher on the fly, passing in the product descriptor and the parent object (i.e. the container).
 * Return this, acquisition-wrapped in ``self``, to allow traversal to continue.

 Traversal then continues over the ``FactoryDispatcher``.
 In the version of